shu8/cap-editor/docs/security.md

 1. Administrator
    Admins can perform any action under their respective AAs.

-2. Editor
+2. Composer
-   Editors can edit any non-published alert, create new draft/template alerts, but cannot publish any alert.
+   Composers can edit any non-published alert, create new draft/template alerts, but cannot publish any alert.

-3. Validator
+3. Approver
-   Validators can edit and publish any draft alert.
+   Approvers can edit/create and publish any draft alert.

 A user can have one or more roles, however there is largely a hierarchy in these roles.